 But, you can also find yourself overwhelmed by so many options on the table.
 It’s essential to get some clarity on what interests you most and then start from there.
 Are you interested in hitting up Tokyo’s ritzier and sophisticated scene?
 Do you want to see art and architecture?
 Or are you interested in Tokyo’s youthful fashion scene?
 Or perhaps its electronics scene or traditional culture?

 Hopefully, these quick suggestions can offer you some guidance on where to start exploring the best of this city.

 The Meiji Shrine + Harajuku / Omotesando

-After, stroll on over to Harajuku to and wander the colorful streets and home of the Lolita fashion scene.
+After, stroll on over to Harajuku and wander the colorful streets and home of the Lolita fashion scene.
 And if you’re a pancake connoisseur, the wait at Rainbow Pancake for their macadamia nut pancakes is more than worth it.

 Check out Kiddy Land.
 It’s the coolest toy store in Tokyo.

 Harajuku is also home to tons of awesome vintage shops.
-Flamingo is a local favorite.
-Consult my neighborhood guidebook for more hidden gems.
+Flamingo is a local favorite for Tokyo vintage shopping.

 Stroll Over to Shibuya For a Night Out

 Shibuya is always a fun place to be at night.
 I almost always recommend Shibuya at night because the experience is far more interesting when the lights come on.
 The energy is insane, and it’s impossible to get bored here.

 If you want a classy spot to have drinks over the city and don’t mind a cover charge, BELLOVISTO at the Cerulean Tower is a stunning spot.
 Alternatively, Nonbei Yokocho offers a cool local post-war vibe with 6-person bar kind of establishments.

 Check out my article on Record Shopping in Shibuya if you’re into music.